vibewell25/vibewell/docs/docs/user-guide/index.md

 title: User Guide
 ---

-Welcome to the Vibewell User Guide!
+Welcome to the VibeWell User Guide!
 Here you'll find everything you need to get started, including how to use the app, manage your profile, and explore key features.

 - [Developer Guide](user-guide/developer-guide)
 - [FAQ](../guides/faq)

-# Vibewell User Guide
+# VibeWell User Guide

 ## Table of Contents